 Therefore, the criteria for expungement may include any of the following:

 We understand this is all still a little confusing.
 That is why we are here.
 We are not attorneys, if you need an attorney in the state of Florida.
 IDU Livescan Services will guide you through every step of the process, making it as easy and understandable as possible.
 So, do not let the past keep affecting your future, learn more about the Expungement and Sealing of Criminal Records in Florida.
-1idu LLC, a Veteran Owned agency, is ready and standing by.
+Florida Electronic Fingerprinting Services, a Veteran Owned agency, is ready and standing by.